-Our immense energy needs are all around us–transportation fuels to move people and goods, electricity to power our buildings and manufacturing, natural gas to heat the air and water in our homes, and energy embodied in the goods we buy and used to grow the food we eat.
-Energy issues and climate change are closely interrelated.
+Our daily lives are becoming increasingly energy intensive.
+From the transportation fuels to move people and goods, electricity to power our buildings and manufacturing, natural gas to heat the air and water in our homes, energy embodied in the goods we buy and use to grow the food we eat, and even the electronic consumer goods upon which we are so reliant.
+The amount of energy we consume and the materials needed to sustain our lives has a direct impact on climate change through the emission of greenhouse gases.

 Energy Efficiency and Conservation